ctsrc/Base256/README.md

 -----END OPENSSH PRIVATE KEY-----
 ```

+For the sake of brevity, the output that results when using
+the legacy encoder is omitted from this README.

-The corresponding base 256 encoded outputs using each of the different
+The base 256 encoded output that results when using the default
-codecs available in `lastresort` are shown is the subsections below.
+encoder is shown in the next subsection.

 ### Example output using the PGP Word List encoder